Fooodo / Docs

 2. Guest pays

-3. (only after successful payment) Order exported to R-Keeper
+3. Order is exported to R-Keeper

 4. Kitchen prepares